 Here’s what a phishing email looks like:

-This is a scam where your charge card numbers are stolen, often through card processing gadgets.
+This is a scam where your charge card numbers are stolen, often through card processing gadgets by reading the card’s magnetic stripe.
 For example, a device might be placed over the top of the card reader at an ATM to try and record your account numbers.

-Once transferred, your stolen mobile phone number can be used to receive SMS verification codes and allowing that person to access your personal services, such as your bank, email and social media accounts.
+Once transferred, your stolen mobile phone number can be used to receive SMS verification codes, allowing that person to access your personal services, such as your bank, email and social media accounts.

 You’ll know your phone number has been ported if you unexpectedly lose phone reception or coverage (you’re unable to make or receive calls or messages) and your phone goes to ‘SOS only’ when everyone else has reception bars.

-- Hide your mobile phone number from public viewing in your social media profiles.
-You can Google your mobile phone number to see where it shows up and have it taken down.
+- Hide your mobile phone number in your social media profiles.
+You can google your mobile phone number to see where it shows up and request it to be taken down.

-- Remove your birth date from public view (similar to your mobile phone number) – keep in mind that a scammer can work out your birth date from photos or posts on social media.
+- Remove your birth date from public view – keep in mind that a scammer can work out your birth date from photos or posts on social media.

-- Keep the PIN numbers and passwords you use for telephone companies and banks secret.
+- Keep the PIN numbers, SMS security codes and passwords you use for telephone companies and banks secret.

 Unsolicited phone calls